Frequently asked question, common issues, tips and tricks

 Populate the global scope with frequently accessed variables

-It might be annoying to always import Gtk only for Gtk.Align
+It might be annoying to always import Gtk only for the Gtk.Align

 import Gtk from "gi://Gtk"